PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 10:15:55
+Last updated: 2024-04-06 10:16:29
-Random Quote: Robb Stark won the war on the battlefield and lost it in a bedchamber.  -  Jaime Lannister
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow